Today is Sunday, Sept. 22, the 265th day of 2019. There are 100 days left in the year.

 In 1961, the Interstate Commerce Commission issued rules prohibiting racial discrimination on interstate buses.

 In 1975, Sara Jane Moore attempted to shoot President Gerald R. Ford outside a San Francisco hotel, but missed.
-(Moore served 32 years in prison before being paroled on December 31, 2007.)

 In 1980, the Persian Gulf conflict between Iran and Iraq erupted into full-scale war.